madetech/blog/posts/the_building_blocks_of_reliable_software.md

   - Introduction
   - State as a separation of concerns
-  - Single public method and it's anatomy
+  - Single public method and its anatomy
   - Hashes as the transport mechanism
   - Principle of least surprise
   - Easy testing